 - IRB records for all exempt determinations include the citation of the specific category justifying the exemption. - When the IRB has certified a research study as exempt, the IRB does not require CRs.
 The exemption approval is in effect for a six-year period.
-Approximately three months prior to the end of the six-year period, the ORRC notifies the PI in writing that the exemption will expire and that he/she must submit a new exemption application if the project is to continue. - If the PI has concerns regarding the IRB decision/recommendations for changes in the study, he/she may submit the concerns to the IRB in writing, including a justification for changing the IRB decision.
+Approximately three months prior to the end of the six-year period, the Investigator must submit a new exemption application if the project is to continue. - If the PI has concerns regarding the IRB decision/recommendations for changes in the study, he/she may submit the concerns to the IRB in writing, including a justification for changing the IRB decision.
 The PI may send the request to the reviewer and/or the IRB Chair or Vice Chair for final resolution.
 If the investigator is still dissatisfied with IRB decision, he/she may send the study to the full IRB for review.

-19.5 REFERENCES 45 CFR 46.101(b) 45 CFR 46.102(i) 21 CFR 56.104(d)
+19.8 REFERENCES 45 CFR 46.101(b) 45 CFR 46.102(i) 21 CFR 56.104(d)